Bousfield Distinguished Visitor in Planning

 ABOUT THE VISITORSHIP

 The John Bousfield Distinguished Visitorship in Planning was established through a major donation to and a matching grant by the University of Toronto.
-The Visitorship honours John Bousfield, a distinguished Canadian urban planner now in his 60th year of professional practice, and enables the Planning Program to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.
+The Visitorship honours John Bousfield, (1929-2016), founding Partner of Bousfields Inc., and a committed and visionary professional planner for nearly six decades.
+It enables the Planning Program to bring to the University accomplished individuals who can teach, give public lectures and participate in collaborative research projects on issues important to the field of planning.